CaseNewmark/CloudBoard/Documentation/UserGuide.md

 1. Open your web browser and navigate to the CloudBoard application URL
 2. The application will load and display the main navigation
-3. Click on "FlowBoard" in the navigation to access the main canvas view
+3. Click on "Cloudboard" in the navigation to access the main canvas view

 ### Creating a New CloudBoard

-1. From the FlowBoard view, use the toolbar to create a new CloudBoard
+1. From the Cloudboard view, use the toolbar to create a new CloudBoard
 2. Enter a name for your CloudBoard when prompted
 3. A new empty canvas will be created and displayed